amiagroagencyindia/stackbit-theme-azimuth/content/about.md

 ---
 Ami group of companies founded in 1989 by visionary founder Shri Sangramsinh Vajaji Zala (Bapu) with a dream of bring innovation in the agricultural sector.

-It was started with phosphogypsum trading and currently, we are leading manufacture and marketer of copper slag, fly ash, organic fertilizer, mix-multi micronutrients fertilizers, bio-fertilizers, herbal animal and plant protectors, microbial industrial products, natural plant growth promoter, water-soluble fertilizer and single nutrient fertilizer.
+It was started with phospho gypsum trading and currently, we are leading manufacture and marketer of copper slag, fly ash, organic fertilizer, mix-multi micronutrients fertilizers, bio-fertilizers, herbal animal and plant protectors, microbial industrial products, natural plant growth promoter, water-soluble fertilizer and single nutrient fertilizer.

 We're dedicated to providing you the very best services like agriculture trading, bulk manufacturing, job work, retail marketing through a dealer network, industrial sales and government supplies through different subsidy programs.